 Step 1: Seek out local grants

 Foundations near your nonprofit, either on the state or city level, are great places to find grant opportunities.
-It's also helpful to apply when your mission directly impacts the foundation's local community or roots.
+It's also helpful to apply when your mission directly impacts the foundation's local communities or roots.

 Step 2: Lean on foundation directories